 Imagine a product manager at a software company.
 Each time their team launches a new feature, someone needs to write a short announcement for users, a changelog update, a helpdesk article, and maybe even a slide for internal teams.

 Generative AI can assist here by drafting the first version of each — based on prior announcements, the feature’s documentation, and the tone the company typically uses.
 It’s not just copying a previous message.
 It’s creating something new that fits the context, style, and intent.
+Then an accurate AI humanizer can smooth out any mechanical phrasing, ensuring the draft sounds as if it came from your team rather than a template.
 The human team can then review, tweak, and finalise the content in minutes instead of hours.

 Generative AI models are built on various technologies, but three key advancements are powering the latest model: